-(i) Duties and Authority.
-The Plan shall be administered by the Committee and the Committee shall have exclusive and final authority in each determination, interpretation or other action affecting the Plan and its Participants.
+Duties and Authority.
+The Plan shall be administered by the Committee and the (i) Committee shall have exclusive and final authority in each determination, interpretation or other action affecting the Plan and its Participants.
 The Committee shall have the sole discretionary authority to interpret the Plan, to establish and modify administrative rules for the Plan, to impose such conditions and restrictions on Awards as it determines appropriate, and to make all factual determinations with respect to and take such steps in connection with the Plan and Awards granted hereunder as it may deem necessary or advisable, including, without limitation, amendment thereof to the extent not prohibited by the terms of the Plan.
 The Committee may delegate such of its powers and authority under the Plan as it deems appropriate to a subcommittee of the Committee or designated officers or employees of the Company.
 In addition, the full Board may exercise any of the powers and authority of the Committee under the Plan.
-In the event of such delegation of authority or exercise of authority by the Board, references in the Plan to the Committee thereof, and any delegation by the Committee to designated officers or employees, under this Section 3.01 shall comply with Section 16(b) of the Exchange Act, the provisions of Section 162(m) of the Code, Section 409A of the Code and the regulations promulgated under each of such statutory provisions, or the respective successors to such statutory provisions or regulations, as in effect from time to time, to the extent applicable.
+In the event of such delegation of authority or exercise of authority by the Board, references in the Plan to the Committee shall be deemed to refer, as appropriate, to the delegate of the Committee or the Board.
+Actions taken by the Committee or any subcommittee thereof, and any delegation by the Committee to designated officers or employees, under this Section 3.01 shall comply with Section 16(b) of the Exchange Act, the provisions of Section 162(m) of the Code, Section 409A of the Code and the regulations promulgated under each of such statutory provisions, or the respective successors to such statutory provisions or regulations, as in effect from time to time, to the extent applicable.